AnesDev/AnesDev.github.io/_posts/2025-12-20-the-math-nobody-thought-would-matter-until-it-did.md

 ---
 layout: post
-title: The Math Nobody Thought Would Matter—Until It Did
+title: The Math Nobody Thought Would Matter Until It Did
 date: 2025-12-20
 categories:
   - Mathematics